 3. Created a mantra for the year

-This was one of the best things I ever did.
+One of the best things I ever did.
 Having my own yearly mantra has helped me stay focused and keep moving towards the task at hand.
 My mantra for this year is as follows, “I want to be an amazing, wonderful, give my kids the world kind of mom…who just happens to have an amazing, wonderful, change the world kind of business.”
 By having this reminder of what I want to do in my face, and have it be something that is so unique to me, has kept focused on what I am working towards and living my life at 1.2!

 4. Cleaned up my social media feeds

-This is probably the biggest and most important one.
-One of the biggest things that wears us down, frustrates us, and makes us feel defeated is what we see around us.
-And a lot of that happens from what we see online.
-So its time to do some clean up.
+Probably the biggest and most important one.
+One of the biggest things that wear us down, frustrates us, and makes us feel defeated is what we see around us.
+A lot of that happens from what we see online.
+So its time to do some cleanup.
 I use the following questions to determine if things stay or go in my social media world: